Azure/blobxfer/docs/01-installation.md

 ## Troubleshooting
 #### `azure.storage` dependency not found
-If you get an error that `azure.storage` cannot be found or loaded, then most likely there was a conflict with this package with other `azure` packages that share the same base namespace.
+If you get an error such as `ImportError: No module named storage` or that `azure.storage` cannot be found or loaded, then most likely there was a conflict with this package with other `azure` packages that share the same base namespace.
 You can correct this by issuing:
 ```shell
 # for Python3
 pip3 install --upgrade --force-reinstall azure-storage